They say never judge a book by its cover. But the first thing you judge is “how good” something looks…

 - The humble guy who sees himself as “average”.

 All 4 characters work together to solve mysteries, even if it means “making up” mysteries on the spot.
 To give them an excuse to solve something.

-It’s a thought provoking show in its own way, and each personality adds their own “spice” to the story.
+It’s a thought-provoking show in its own way, and each personality adds its own “spice” to the story.

 The themes are:

 It’s an odd series, but the visuals as expected by Shaft are something else.